-This project, which will be implemented in 2019 and 2010, is entitled “Teaching and Advising on Post-Conflict Reconstruction” and is funded by the German Academic Exchange Service (DAAD) in the framework of its Transformation Partnership.
+This project, which is being implemented since 2019, is entitled “Teaching and Advising on Post-Conflict Reconstruction” and is funded by the German Academic Exchange Service (DAAD) in the framework of its Transformation Partnership.
 The partners in the project are the Institute of Oriental and Asian Studies at the University of Bonn and the Gender Development Research & Studies Center at Sanaa University.
 CARPO – Center for Applied Research in Partnership with the Orient will be involved in the publication of papers resulting from this project.

 Project Background & Objective

 Against the backdrop of a) post-conflict reconstruction measures in Yemen in those parts of the country where the war has already ended and b) the ongoing efforts of the UN Special Envoy to Yemen to revive the peace process, this project aims to contribute to post-conflict reconstruction in the country.
 This objective is to be achieved by strengthening ties between researchers, academic staff, students and experts in the policy and development community working on Yemen in order to develop ideas and find new ways of academic support to respective endeavors.
 A particular focus is placed on the promotion and support of young academics and women.